 The most common characteristics of a person with type B metabolism are:

 - A poor appetite

 - High levels of stress

 - Dependence on caffeine

 That skinny friend who seems to be able to eat anything they want without ever putting on weight.
+She’s not muscular, has a fast metabolism and is prone to periods of hyperactivity.
 She’s most likely an ectomorph.

 If you consider yourself to be and ectomorph you should balance your meals like this:

 - Protein 20%

 - Eat lower protein (not no protein) and low fat.